Skip to main content

 ShutterflySanta Clara87Closure

-Leading the list was Live Nation Worldwide at its Irvine facility, reporting 905 affected workers.
+The largest notice was filed by Live Nation Worldwide at its Irvine facility, reporting 905 affected workers.
 Dignity Health followed with 290 workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across California, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across California, with filings falling below both recent and year-ago levels.
 The Arts & Entertainment sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by California.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all California WARN notices, browse layoffs by state, or download the full dataset.